 If you want to retain the option of adding more memory to your servers in future, ensure there is space to do this alongside the initial memory modules.
-It is expensive to replace all the memory modules.

 Memory provisioning

 Memory can also be provisioned at commodity prices on low-end server motherboards.
 It is typical to over-provision memory.
 The unused RAM will be consumed either by your Hadoop applications (typically when you run more processes in parallel) or by the infrastructure (used for caching disk data to improve performance).